Parallel Computing Course Review Notes

 }

-1. Retrieve original data on the CPU and sort it by index to obtain the top K maximum/minimum values:
+1. Restore the original data on the CPU and sort by index to get the top K maximum/minimum values

 1